 The permanent collection, Archaeology and the Native Peoples of Tennessee, sounds neatly designed too.

 The exhibit occupies 3,200 square feet on the main floor of the Museum.
 Visitors enter from the lobby through an introductory walkway where a large topographic map of Tennessee reveals through fiberoptic lights the many excavated sites that form the database for the story about to be told.
 Two short videos explain the science of archaeology and summarize the history of archaeology in the State. […]

 Within each of the five cultural areas are exhibit cases and displays that combine artifacts and images to present the changing lifeways of the Native Peoples and address the topics of society, technology, biology, subsistence, trade, ritual and art.
 Pull-out study drawers permit the visitor to learn more about specific kinds of artifacts, such as projectile points, pipes, pottery, trade beads, and other topics, including plant domestication, mound building, and cave art.

 Pull-out study drawers.
-Ah am een lohve.
+Ah am een lohve. :love:

 I stumbled on this museum because they’re currently hosting what seems to be a gorgeous visiting exhibit called River of Gold: Precolumbian Treasures from Sitio Conte.

 The artifacts are the products of the University of Pennsylvania’s excavations of Precolumbian burials at the Sitio Conte site in Panama in the 1940’s.